CIA-Oceanix/GeoTrackNet/README.md

 The MarineC dataset is provided by MarineCadastre.gov, Bureau of Ocean Energy Management, and National Oceanic and Atmospheric Administration, (marinecadastre.gov), and availble at (https://marinecadastre.gov/ais/)

-The Brittany dataset is provided by CLS-Collecte Localisation Satellites (https://www.cls.fr/en/) and Erwan Guegueniat, contains AIS messages captured by station receivers in Ushant, from 07/2011 to 01/2018.
+The Brittany dataset is provided by CLS-Collecte Localisation Satellites (https://www.cls.fr/en/) and Erwan Guegueniat, contains AIS messages captured by a coastal receiving station in Ushant, from 07/2011 to 01/2018.
 We provide here a set of preprocessed AIS messages (data/dataset8.zip) on which readers can re-produce the results in the paper.
 This set contains dynamic information of AIS tracks (LAT, LON, SOG, COG, HEADING, ROT, NAV_STT, TIMESTAMP, MMSI) from 01/2017 to 03/2017, downsampled to a resolution of 5 minutes.
 For the full Brittany dataset, please contact CLS (G.Hajduch, ghajduch@groupcls.com).

 #### Preprocess the Data